 FOT also welcomes JWN volunteers at our events as tree planters, bike team planters, truck drivers, pruners, outreach team, summer inspectors, and many other roles.
 An event calendar is here.
 Feel free to contact FOT with any questions by email at firstname.lastname@example.org or by phone at 541-632-3683.

-in the Jefferson Westside Neighbors Neighborhood
+Trees and to Expand Canopy in the Jefferson Westside Neighbors

-The Jefferson Westside Neighbors area is defined by its extensive, dense, healthy, and well-maintained street trees.
+The Jefferson Westside Neighbors area is defined by its many, and often mature large, street trees.
 Mature street trees help define our community culture.
-The benefits of protecting and preserving this arboreal system far outweigh any advantages gained by tree removal.
-Therefore, Jefferson Westside Neighbors and Friends of Trees declare the goal of a zero-net loss of mature urban street trees in Jefferson Westside Neighbors.
+The benefits of protecting and preserving this arboreal system far outweigh any advantages gained by discretionary tree removal.
+Moreover, the natural and human caused attrition of street trees should be countered by a program to replace lost trees and install trees on curb strips where appropriate.

 Urban deforestation is a major problem in U.S cities.
 A study in the May 2018 issue of Urban Forestry and Urban Greening reports that nationwide, metropolitan areas are experiencing a net loss of about 36 million trees every year or about 175,000 acres of tree cover, most of it in central city and suburban areas, but also on the exurban fringes resulting in an annual loss of about $96 million in benefits.

-Trees help mitigate global warming and save energy: Leaves absorb light energy, thereby reducing reflected heat.
+Trees help mitigate global warming and save energy: Trees sequester carbon (up to 150 kg of C02 per year per mature tree).
+One hundred trees will remove 53 tons of carbon dioxide and 430 pounds of other air pollutants per year.
+Leaves absorb light energy, thereby reducing reflected heat.
 They also absorb water through their root system and release moisture through the leaf surfaces via transpiration, which cools the air.
 Shading impervious surfaces such as driveways, sidewalks, streets, and parking lots improves micro-climates significantly by reducing glare and reflected heat.

-Trees make us healthy: Trees are important for a healthy ecosystem by cleaning our air, water, and soil and absorb storm water that normally would end up in our rivers.
+Trees reduce pollution and make us healthy: Trees are important for a healthy ecosystem by cleaning our air, water, and soil and absorb storm water that normally would end up in our rivers.
 Trees absorb other airborne pollutants (such as ozone) and they even have the ability to clean contaminated soil and ground water.
 Trees in street proximity absorb nine times more pollutants than more distant trees, Exposure to greenspaces can be psychologically and physiologically restorative by promoting mental health, reducing blood pressure and stress levels, and by promoting physical activity.

 Trees make streets safer: Inclusion of trees and other streetscape features in the roadside environment may actually reduce crashes and injuries on urban roadways.
 Urban street trees create vertical walls framing streets, providing a defined edge, helping motorists guide their movement and assess their speed (leading to overall speed reductions).
 Motorists perceive it takes less time to transit treed versus non-treed environments, which can reduce speeding.
-A treeless environment trip is perceived to be longer than one that is treed
+A treeless environment trip is perceived to be longer than one that is treed.